Skip to main contentSkip Navigation or Skip to Content

 Please be aware that should your course have a final exam, you are responsible for the fee to the online proctoring service, ProctorU, or to the in-person approved Testing Centre.
 Please contact exams@tru.ca with any questions about this.

-Note: The final exam for this course is only available as a paper exam and must be taken in person at an approved Testing Centre.
+Note: The final exam for this course is only available as a in-person exam and must be taken at an approved Testing Centre.
 Please email exams@tru.ca with any questions.

 Open Learning Faculty Member Information